Recent Graduate Information

 Returning Academic Attire

 UC Davis is a member of the Order of the Coif.
 In order to be elected to the Order of the Coif, students must be in the top 10% of their graduating class and have 75% of their UC Davis units as graded units.
 Eligibility for Order of the Coif membership is determined after the sixth semester.
+Transfer students coursework completed for a grade in the first year of law school and transferred towards UC Davis Law JD degree will count as graded credits for calculating the required 75%; however, the actual grades earned in the first year will not be considered.
 The list of students eligible for Coif membership is voted on by the UC Davis Law faculty at the first faculty meeting of the academic year following graduation.
 If you qualify for Order of the Coif, you will receive an invitation letter from the Dean in late September.

 UC Davis School of Law does not recognize Cum Laude or Summa Cum Laude.